CCIP-App/CCIP-Web-Bueno/README.md

 # ccip-web-bueno

-> A CCIP web app for SITCON
+> A Community Checkin with Interactivity Project for Vue.js Web app

 ## Build Setup